Mass media in Libya

 Mass media in Libya describes the overall environment for the radio, television, telephone, Internet, and newspaper markets in Libya.

 The control of the media by Colonel Gaddafi's regime came to an end after the fall of Tripoli in August 2011, resulting in a mushrooming of new media outlets.
 Journalists are still experiencing extortion and blackmail, and are subject to assassinations since the beginning of the second civil war circa 2012 - 2016.
 Libya has adopted a few media laws outlawing the slander of the 17th February revolution, and active political parties that used to have affiliation with Gaddafi.

 [Update 2016]: On 2013, Sharia law was adopted by Islamic Supreme court of Tripoli.
 Internet censorship has been invoked.
 Since the second civil war, journalists have been persecuted through kidnapping, assassination, and blackmail.
 Media outlets have been bombed and some strafed with small arms fire, over the course of 2013 - 2016.
 Freedom of speech has suffered a few blows since the killing of activists and bloggers making the country unsafe to freely report news or protest.
 These events appear to have happened during the period when Islamic brotherhood - or "more inclined to Islamic values" GNC political parties led by Nouri Abusahmein, who have issued a number of reforms or decrees that would formulate a more Islamic nation in Tripoli, that led to the creation of more fundamentalist laws (such as Internet censorship and adaptation of vague rules in reporting news banning critique of the February 17th revolution).

 However, due to the breakup of country politically and the infighting between militia and authorities, and the rivalry to the Muslim brotherhood or, simply known as 'more salafi or fundamentalist Islamists' parties or groups, the country has fragmented in a plethora of different political beliefs.
 Including, the laws recently adopted by the Libyan Supreme court that affect the running of the country, which do not represent the rights and interests of all Libyan people, but seemingly, only the Islamic majority.

 As of 2016, the new Unity government of national accord led by Faiez Seraj agreed to and organised with the help of the UN, is attempting to bring about political unity between the HoR of Tobruk and other governments to assess unity in the country, by removing the illegitimate and expired governments set up during the second civil war (such as Nouri Abusahmein's GNC), to in good faith re-balance the Libyan crisis.

 Radio

+First radio service began in 1939 in Libya.